RxPx1/RxPx1/README.md

 # 💫 About Me:
-I am a Software Engineer with a degree in Software Engineering (Java) from WGU. <br> I have experience in Java, Python, C++, JavaScript, HTML, CSS, SQL, and Postgres SQL.
+I am a Software Engineer with a degree in Software Engineering (Java) from WGU. <br> I have experience in Java, Python, C++, Kotlin(Andriod SDK), JavaScript, HTML, CSS, SQL, and Postgres SQL.
 Plus numerous Frameworks <br><br> I was a self taught programmer for years before finally deciding to go to school and earn my degree.

 ## 🌐 Socials: